 Bear in mind that churn surveys are always a work in progress, so this guide may not exactly mirror what people see when leaving Typeform today, but the general principles are always valid.

 1. We don’t use a Welcome Screen, as we want to get straight to the point.
-We kick off with a Rating question, which just asks for a score out of 10 regarding their general experience with Typeform.
+We kick off with a Opinion scale question, which just asks for a score out of 10 regarding their general experience with Typeform.
 It’s a simple way to start, and lets us know whether we’re dealing with a happy person or not.

 3. As a follow up, we added a Multiple Choice question that asks “What made you cancel your subscription?”.
 We’ve listed the most common reasons, and switched the “Other” option to “ON”.